o-t-w/portfolio/design-system.md

 <div style="margin-top: 40px" class="two-col">
 <div>
 giffgaff has product designers and developers spread over many cross-functional teams.
 The design system enables UX and UI designers to align on common visual standards and quickly put together designs for new screens and pages. giffgaff is a company with many backend-focused 'fullstack developers'.
-I plugged the gap by building accessible UI components with HTML5,CSS and JavaScript.
+I plugged the gap by building accessible UI components with HTML5, CSS and JavaScript.

 </div>